Dabba-Kato: Professional wrestling career

-WWE (2016–present)
+WWE (2016–2023)

 On April 12, 2016, Aiyegbusi joined the WWE Performance Center as part of a new class of recruits.
-He made his professional wrestling debut under his birth name, portraying a face, at a NXT house show in Orlando, Florida on September 30, 2016, competing in a battle royal.
+He made his professional wrestling debut under his birth name, portraying a face, at a NXT house show in Orlando, Florida, on September 30, 2016, competing in a battle royal.
 In April 2018, Babatunde started to accompany Lio Rush to the ring at NXT live events until Rush was called up to the main roster as part of 205 Live.
 Babatunde made his televised debut on April 27 at the Greatest Royal Rumble, entering the match as the 37th entrant and being eliminated by Braun Strowman.

+In 2019, Babatunde had several matches for Evolve, a WWE affiliated promotion.
+During his time in the company, he would challenge for the Evolve Championship.

 On August 3, 2020, Babatunde would make his return to television and his Raw debut.
 He would debut as part of a Raw Underground segment under the ring name Dabba-Kato.
 He would develop a winning streak on Raw Underground defeating several local wrestlers until he was defeated by Strowman on the September 21 episode of Raw.
 As part of the 2020 Draft in October, Dabba-Kato was drafted to the Raw brand.
 However following the draft, he would not make a single appearance on the brand.

 On Night 2 of WrestleMania 37 on April 11, 2021, he returned to help Apollo Crews win the Intercontinental Championship from Big E. Crews would then re-introduce him as Commander Azeez the following Friday on SmackDown, with no mention made of his previous time as Dabba-Kato on Raw, thus transferring to the SmackDown brand.
 As part of the 2021 Draft, both Crews and Azeez were drafted to the Raw brand.
-In June 2022, Crews and Azeez were sent to NXT.
-At NXT Vengeance Day, Azeez returned using his Dabba-Kato name and attacked Apollo Crews following a two-out-of-three falls match against Carmelo Hayes.
+In June 2022, Crews and Azeez were sent to NXT and reunited at NXT Vengeance Day.
+On September 21, 2023, Aiyegbusi was released from his WWE contract.